Spin shuttling in a silicon double quantum dot: Model for charge and spin shuttling

 The minimal model for electron shuttling considered here is a double quantum dot (DQD) with Zeeman-split spin-levels in each dot, as depicted in the energy level diagram Fig.~\ref{fig_system}.
 Denoting the spin with the Pauli operators $\sigma_i$ and the position in the left-right basis with the Pauli operators $\tau_i$, where $i\in\{x,y,z\}$, the energy levels and the spin-conserving hopping between the dots are described by

 Here, $\varepsilon=E_L-E_R$ denotes the energy detuning between the left and right dot states, which can be controlled by gate voltages \cite{PhysRevB.76.075306}.
-In the following sections, the shuttling protocol will consist of a detuning sweep $\epsilon(t)$ (or repeated detuning sweeps) across the interdot charge transition \cite{Mills}.
+In the following sections, the shuttling protocol will consist of a detuning sweep $\varepsilon(t)$ (or repeated detuning sweeps) across the interdot charge transition \cite{Mills}.
 The inter-dot tunnel coupling is given by $t_c$.
-The Zeeman splitting $B$ contains the global magnetic field and the homogeneous part of a static hyperfine interaction in energy units.
+Additionally, a homogeneous magnetic field $\vec{B}=B\vec{\hat{z}}$ defining the $z$-axis is included, where the Zeeman splitting $B$ is given in energy units.
+For minimal disturbance an in-plane magnetic field parallel to the DQD-axis is favorable \cite{RevModPhys.79.1217}.

 To include magnetic field gradients, i.e., local differences of the Zeeman splitting and the inhomogeneous effects of a static hyperfine interaction, a term